 Resort diving includes:

-Scuba equipment (approx. US$ 30 per day), Sipadan permit fees (approx. US$ 35 per person per day) payable in advance.
+Scuba equipment (approx. US$ 30 per day), Sipadan permit fees (approx. US$ 34 per day) payable in advance.
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).
 Optional extras:

 Resort accommodation includes:

-Bed, breakfast, lunch, dinner, drinking water, hot drinks, snacks, internet access, return resort transfers from Tawau airport and taxes.
+Bed, breakfast, lunch, dinner, drinking water, hot drinks, snacks, internet access, return resort transfers from Tawau Airport.
 Accommodation excludes (mandatory):

-Semporna jetty fees (approx. US$ 3 per person per tour booking, payable in advance).
-Malaysian tourism accommodation tax - MYR 10 per room per night (approx US$ 2).
+6% sales tax on accommodation and diving package prices above (payable in advance), Semporna jetty fees (approx. US$ 2 per tour booking, payable in advance).
+Malaysian tourism accommodation tax - US$ 2 per room per night.
 To be paid in cash at the resort.
 Single Supplement: